ffich/CHAOS/docs/10_Requirements/README.md

 **[REQ_TSK_020]** - The OS shall provide a task table definition, that contains:

 - The ID of the task.
 This must be an arbitrary 16-bit number, but each ID must be unique for each task.
 - The task function name.
-This must a void - void C function:
+This must a void - void C function.
+A #define TASK(x) macro must be provided for tasks declaration:

 ```
 TASK(MyTask_1)